Skip to Content

 Append additional searches to the searches property to combine multiple searches in one request.

-Poll the result
+Getting the task result

 The result will look something like this: